aitzkora/OptimizeMPI.jl/README.md

 # OptimizeMPI.jl

 This repository contains source code for the following poster at Julia Con 2020 :
 "Calling a parallel simulation code from Julia".
-The aim is to demonstrating to call a distributed memory parallel program from julia for doing parameter optimization.
-I want to share my small expertiences about that
+The aim is to make a basic tutorial to show how we can call a distributed memory parallel program from julia for doing parameter optimization.

 # Directories
-- `squared_norm` : a very basic example using the squared L₂ norm
+- `squared_norm` : a very basic example using the squared $L_2$ norm
 - `heat` : control problem on the 2D heat equation using finite differencies
 - `examples` : small code snippets used in the notebook
 # Requirements